 What is the difference between ISFJ and INFJ?

 While both types share Introverted, Feeling, and Judging preferences, their cognitive function stacks are quite different.
-ISFJs lead with Introverted Sensing (Si) and use Extraverted Feeling (Fe) as their auxiliary, while INFJs lead with Introverted Intuition (Ni) supported by Fe.
-In practice, ISFJs tend to focus on concrete, experiential details and established ways of caring, whereas INFJs are oriented toward abstract patterns, symbolic meaning, and future possibilities (Thomson, 1998).
+ISFJs lead with Introverted Sensing (Si) and use Extraverted Feeling (Fe) as their auxiliary, while INFJs lead with Introverted Intuition (Ni) supported by extraverted feeling.
+In practice, ISFJs focus on concrete, experiential details and established ways of caring, whereas INFJs are oriented toward abstract patterns, symbolic meaning, and future possibilities (Thomson, 1998).
 ISFJs are typically more practical and tradition-honoring; INFJs are more visionary and conceptual in their approach.

 How do ISFJs express emotions?

 ISFJs express emotions primarily through their auxiliary Extraverted Feeling (Fe), which is directed outward toward maintaining harmony and meeting others' emotional needs.
-However, their own feelings are often processed internally through Si, resulting in a pattern where ISFJs are highly attuned to others' emotions while sometimes struggling to articulate their own (Myers & Myers, 1995).
-They tend to demonstrate affection through concrete actions rather than verbal declarations.
+However, their own feelings are often processed internally through introverted sensing, resulting in a pattern where ISFJs are highly attuned to others' emotions while sometimes struggling to articulate their own (Myers & Myers, 1995).
+They demonstrate affection through concrete actions rather than verbal declarations.
 Thomson (1998) notes that ISFJs may accumulate unexpressed feelings over time, making it important for them to develop outlets for emotional self-expression.

 Explore ISFJ Across Systems